aionnetwork/aion-docs/kernel/management/updating-the-kernel.md

 ## Taking the Kernel Offline

 This process requires you to take your kernel offline.
-We **highly** recommend that you run this process through on a testing / staging environment beford deploying to a production server.
+We **highly** recommend that you run this process through on a testing/staging environment before deploying to a production server.

 ## Updating